Kayama21/API-vue/README.md

 # nuxt-pwa

-> Implenentation PWA and Nuxt
+> Implementation of Nuxt PWA with Bulma Framework

 ## Build Setup